Gmina Dobrzany

-The gmina contains part of the protected area called Ińsko Landscape Park.
+The gmina includes part of the protected Ińsko Landscape Park.

 Villages

 Apart from the town of Dobrzany, Gmina Dobrzany contains the villages and settlements of Biała, Błotno, Bytowo, Dolice, Grabnica, Kępno, Kielno, Kozy, Krzemień, Lutkowo, Mosina, Odargowo, Ognica, Okole, Sierakowo and Szadzko.

 Neighbouring gminas

 Gmina Dobrzany is bordered by the gminas of Chociwel, Drawsko Pomorskie, Ińsko, Kalisz Pomorski, Marianowo, Recz and Suchań.